VACHL League Programmer: Stephanie Su

 *** Player-coaches are allowed on the bench but need to be wearing a helmet and has to be a player on the roster.
 Suspended players are not allowed to be on the bench as a player-coach while serving a suspension.

-End of season, teams are ranked by win percentage within their division.
+End of season, teams are ranked by points percentage within their division.
 Tie breakers are:

 i) head to head